bryantirawan/Concert-Buddy/README.md

 * Connect with a concert buddy option -- the user will be able to find a concert buddy based on future concerts they are attending.
 They will be able to connect with other users attending the same concerts.

+## Set-up
+* Fork and clone this repo
+* Sign up for a setlistfm api key at https://api.setlist.fm/docs/1.0/index.html
+* create a docker volume called postgres-data
+* Set up docker containers using the docker-compose.yml file
+* start up docker containers and wait for application to compile before accessing it through your browser

 ## Buddy Microservice
 The Buddy microservice is mainly in charge of connecting users with concerts from the setlistfm api.
+The Buddy microservice consists of two models titled 'Concert' and 'User'.

+The 'Concert' model is used to organize the concert information that is being recieved from the setlistfm api.
+Every single concert instance from the setlistfm api is not saved within the database corresponding to the 'Concert' Model.
+Only when a user selects that they are going to a particular concert does the microservice save the selected concert to the postgres database.
+This was an intended design to reduce the memory burden of the concerts that are being requested from the setlistfm api.
+'Concert' Model includes the city, venue, date, and artist for the concert along with id values for the concert, artist, and venue.
+'Concert' Model also includes a fellow_user field that is a many-to-many field holding all the users that have indicated they are attending that specific concert instance.

 ### `GET salespeople/`
 Retrieve a list of salespeople